Hamdansyed/DELLOYD-Ass1/READme.md

-# Face Detection and Feature Localization
+# Face Blurring in Video Feeds

 ## Project Overview

-This project detects faces in real-time video streams or images and localizes key facial features, specifically:

-* **Tip of the nose**
-* **Centers of the left and right eyes**

-The system annotates these features on the video feed.
-It uses **MediaPipe** for face detection and face mesh landmark localization.
+This project captures a **live video feed** from a webcam or CCTV and automatically **detects and blurs all faces** in real-time.
+Additionally, it allows the user to **save a video clip** when required.

+This is useful for **privacy protection**, surveillance masking, or anonymizing faces in video recordings.

 **Type of Computer Vision Problem:**
-This is a **Face Landmark Detection** problem, which falls under **object detection + keypoint localization**.

-**Justification:**

-* The model first detects faces (object detection).
+* **Face Detection:** Detects faces using Haar cascades (object detection).
-* Then it identifies precise facial landmarks (keypoint localization).
-* Each landmark (nose tip, eye centers) is represented by coordinates in the image, which is typical of a **keypoint regression task** in computer vision.
+* **Image Processing:** Applies Gaussian blur to detected face regions.

 ---

 ## File Structure

 ```
-├── face_detection_feature_localization.py   # Main Python script for real-time face detection
+├── face_blurring_video.py   # Main Python script for live face blurring
+├── requirements.txt         # Python dependencies
 └── README.md                # Project overview and instructions
 ```

 ---